aimlcloud/Traning/kubernetes/rancher/readme.md

 Now we can open up Hyper-v Manager and see our infrastructure. </br>
 In this video we'll connect to each server, and run through the initial ubuntu setup. </br>

-While initial ubuntu setup use below ips for the server cofiguration
+While initial ubuntu setup rootvg size is 25GB abd use below ips for the server cofiguration
 ```
 master:
 Subnet: 192.168.1.1/24